-1. Otto Spork ("Spork"), Sextant Capital Management Inc. ("SCMI") and Sextant Capital GP Inc. ("Sextant GP") perpetrated a complex investment fund fraud over the period from July 2007 to December 2008 in three ways: (a) they sold investment fund units at falsely inflated values; (b) they took millions of dollars in fees based on falsely inflated values; and (c) they directly misappropriated money from investment funds.

-2. The fraud was perpetrated through three investment funds managed from Toronto - the Sextant Strategic Opportunities Hedge Fund L.P. ("Sextant Canadian Fund") in Ontario, the Sextant Strategic HybridHedge Resource Fund Offshore Ltd. ("Sextant Hybrid Fund") incorporated in the Cayman Islands and the Sextant Strategic Global Water Fund Offshore Ltd. ("Sextant Water Fund") incorporated in the Cayman Islands (the three funds together, the "Sextant Funds").
+- 1. Otto Spork ("Spork"), Sextant Capital Management Inc. ("SCMI") and Sextant Capital GP Inc. ("Sextant GP") perpetrated a complex investment fund fraud over the period from July 2007 to December 2008 in three ways: (a) they sold investment fund units at falsely inflated values; (b) they took millions of dollars in fees based on falsely inflated values; and (c) they directly misappropriated money from investment funds. - 2.
+The fraud was perpetrated through three investment funds managed from Toronto the Sextant Strategic Opportunities Hedge Fund L.P. ("Sextant Canadian Fund") in Ontario, the Sextant Strategic Hybrid2Hedge Resource Fund Offshore Ltd. ("Sextant Hybrid Fund") incorporated in the Cayman Islands and the Sextant Strategic Global Water Fund Offshore Ltd. ("Sextant Water Fund") incorporated in the Cayman Islands (the three funds together, the "Sextant Funds").
 Together, the Sextant Funds raised in excess of \$80 million from Canadian and offshore investors.
-3. Spork invested significant amounts of money from the Sextant Funds in a company he controlled, Iceland Glacier Products S.A. ("IGP").
-Spork set the share price for IGP shares and substantially inflated that price even though IGP is not operational and has no apparent prospect of profit.

-4. The other respondents, Konstantinos (Dino) Ekonomidis ("Ekonomidis"), Robert Levack ("Levack") and Natalie Spork ("N. Spork"), each had a role in managing the Sextant Canadian Fund.
-All of the respondents breached their management duties to that fund, to the detriment of investors.

-5. There is a Temporary Cease Trade Order in place against certain of the respondents, which also suspended SCMI's registration, made on December 8, 2008, and continued until the conclusion of the hearing on the merits.
-Various directions freezing a custodial trading account and bank accounts related to the Sextant Canadian Fund were also issued by the Commission and continued by the Ontario Superior Court of Justice.

-6. On application of the Commission dated March 5, 2009, the Sextant Canadian Fund, SCMI and Sextant GP were placed into receivership by Order of the Ontario Superior Court of Justice dated July 17, 2009.

-7. On May 15, 2009, the Cayman Islands Monetary Authority appointed controllers over the Sextant Hybrid Fund and the Sextant Water Fund.
+- 3. Spork invested significant amounts of money from the Sextant Funds in a company he controlled, Iceland Glacier Products S.A. ("IGP").
+Spork set the share price for IGP shares and substantially inflated that price even though there was no material development of IGP's operations and no material sales or revenue. - 4.
+The other respondents, Konstantinos (Dino) Ekonomidis ("Ekonomidis"), Robert Levack ("Levack") and Natalie Spork ("N. Spork"), each had a role in managing the Sextant Canadian Fund.
+All of the respondents breached their management duties to that fund, to the detriment of investors. - 5.
+There is a Temporary Cease Trade Order in place against certain of the respondents, which also suspended SCMI's registration, made on December 8, 2008, and continued until the conclusion of the hearing on the merits.
+Various directions freezing a custodial trading account and bank accounts related to the Sextant Canadian Fund were also issued by the Commission and continued by the Ontario Superior Court of Justice. - 6.
+On application of the Commission dated March 5, 2009, the Sextant Canadian Fund, SCMI and Sextant GP were placed into receivership by Order of the Ontario Superior Court of Justice dated July 17, 2009. - 7.
+On May 15, 2009, the Cayman Islands Monetary Authority appointed controllers over the Sextant Hybrid Fund and the Sextant Water Fund.
 The powers of the controllers were confirmed by Order of the Grand Court of the Cayman Islands dated June 16, 2009.